Alessandro-Dodon/progresa/README.md

 **Difference-in-Differences (DiD)**: A quasi-experimental approach to estimate the causal effect of the program by comparing treated and control groups over time.

 ## Files

 ### `Progresa.R`
-- **Description:** R script containing the full analysis, including summary statistics and regression models (OLS, Logistic, IV, and DiD).
+ R script containing the full analysis, including summary statistics and regression models (OLS, Logistic, IV, and DiD).

 ### `ProgresaEssay.qmd`
-- **Description:** A Quarto document providing a concise overview of the analysis and key findings.
+- A Quarto document providing a concise overview of the analysis and key findings.
 Can be rendered as an HTML file.

 ### `Progresa.dta`
-- **Description:** The dataset used in the analysis.
+- The dataset used in the analysis.